elldritch/orbit/README.md

 # Orbit
 Orbit is a loosely coupled framework that minimises black magic usage.
-Finally, a framework that's not brain surgery.
+Finally, an MVC framework that doesn't require brain surgery.

 ## Philosophy
 Sometimes, opinionated stacks are good.
 Boilerplates, scaffolding, and best practice structuring are all very helpful.
-But what if I only want part of a framework?
-What if I agree with socket wrapping but not policy-based authentication?
-What if I want Jade instead of Dust, or vice versa?
+But what if you only want part of a framework?
+What if you agree with socket wrapping but not policy-based authentication?
+What if you want Jade instead of Dust, or vice versa?
 Pulling out just the pieces you want usually requires several hours of learning how a deeply connected framework works, trying to make sense of poorly documented black magic.

 Not so with Orbit.
 Loosely coupled, but still opinionated.
 Well-documented, familiar, and easy-to-navigate inner workings.
 Want to use a different module?
 Just swap middleware and you're good to go.